ansys/pygranta/doc/source/development_and_release_processes.rst

 ~~~~~~~~~~~~~~~~~~

 At all times the *production test VM* virtual machine should be running the latest validated Granta MI version.
 This
-is generally the most recent released version, but during the `pre-release <Phase 3: Pre-release>`_ phase the version of
+is generally the most recent released version, but during the pre-release phase the version of Granta MI installed on
-Granta MI installed on the *production test VM* is more recent than the latest version available to customers.
+the *production test VM* is more recent than the latest version available to customers.

 The *development test VM* runs whichever version of Granta MI is required to support CI on *idiomatic package* ``main``
 branches during development.